-SUPPORT legislation allowing local energy conservation, renewable energy, and water conservation amendments to an edition of the Florida Building Code to carry over into the next edition, subject to the normal review and modification procedures outlined in the Code.
+SUPPORT legislation allowing local water conservation amendments to an edition of the Florida Building Code to carry over into the next edition, subject to the normal review and modification procedures outlined in the Code.

 SUPPORT legislation creating a green bank or state investment fund to finance renewable energy and energy efficiency projects.